edgelesssys/constellation/docs/docs/workflows/verify-cluster.md

 This command performs the following steps:
 1. Download the signed measurements for the configured image.
 By default, this will use Edgeless Systems' public measurement registry.
-3. Verify the signed images.
+2. Verify the signed images.
 By default, this will use Edgeless Systems' [public key](https://edgeless.systems/es.pub).
-4. Write measurements into configuration file.
+3. Write measurements into configuration file.

 ## The *verify* command

-Once measurements are configured, this command verifies an attestation statement issued by a Constellation, thereby verifying the integrity and confidentiality of the whole cluster.
+The `verify` command obtains and verifies an attestation statement from a running Constellation cluster.

-The following command performs attestation on the Constellation deployment in your current workspace:

 ```bash
 constellation verify --cluster-id [...]
 ```

+From the attestation statement, the command verifies the following properties:
+* The cluster is using the correct Confidential VM (CVM) type.
+* Inside the CVMs, the correct node images are running.
+The node images are identified through the measurements obtained in the previous step.
-The command ensures that the value passed as `--cluster-id` matches the unique *clusterID* presented in the attestation statement.
+* The unique ID of the cluster matches the one passed in via `--cluster-id`.

-This allows you to verify that you are connecting to the right Constellation instance Additionally, the command verifies that the Confidential VM type and node images used by your Constellation deployment match the expected configurations.
+Once the above properties are verified, you know that you are talking to the right Constellation cluster is in a good and trustworthy shape.

 ### Custom arguments